Neurotoxicity and CAR T-Cell Treatment

 - Brain swelling.

-Symptoms vary from patient to patient and can range from mild to severe.
+Symptoms vary from person to person and can range from mild to severe.

-How is neurotoxicity related to CAR T-cell therapy treated?
+How is neurotoxicity related to CAR T-cell therapy managed?

 There is no specific treatment for neurotoxicity caused by CAR T-cell therapy.
 Your symptoms will be managed using medication and other therapies.
-In most cases, your neurotoxicity symptoms will resolve in about 21 days.
+In most cases, your neurotoxicity symptoms will go away within 3-8 weeks.
 Corticosteroids, which decrease inflammation, can be used to decrease swelling in your brain.
 However, treatment with high doses of corticosteroids can interfere with how your T-cells work.
 Your provider will decide what course of treatment is right for you.

 Any changes in how you think, walk, talk, or have new or worsening headaches are always a reason to contact your provider.
 If you have recently been treated with CAR T-cell therapy and you have any new symptoms related to neurotoxicity, contact your provider right away.